Year 1

 Mrs Jones is our class teacher.

-Miss Scandariato and Miss Davies also work in our classroom.
+Miss Dillon also works in our classroom.

 We share our class information as well as lots of the things that our class have been learning about using Seesaw.
-Should you need a link to your child’s Seesaw account please contact the school office or speak to Mrs Jones at the end of the school da
+Should you need a link to your child’s Seesaw account please contact the school office or speak to Mrs Jones at the end of the school day.

 A Year in Dosbarth Gwdihw